samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Most sentient items are weapons, but other kinds of items can manifest sentience.
 Single-use items such as potions and scrolls are never sentient.

 The DM controls sentient magic items and their activated properties.
 A bearer who maintains a good relationship with the item can access those properties.
-If the relationship is strained, a conflict can ensue (see “[Conflict](#Conflict)” below).
+If the relationship is strained, a conflict can ensue (see "[Conflict](#Conflict)" below).

 #### Sentient Magic Item Traits

-When you make a sentient magic item, you create the item’s persona much as you would create an NPC (as described in the “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), with these exceptions.
+When you make a sentient magic item, you create the item’s persona much as you would create an NPC (as described in the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), with these exceptions.

 ***Abilities.*** A sentient magic item has Intelligence, Wisdom, and Charisma scores.
 Choose the item’s abilities, or determine them randomly as follows: roll 4d6 for each one, dropping the lowest roll and totaling the rest.